Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration: our model and results

 \section{Bayesian Exploration: our model and results}

 Our model, called \emph{Bayesian Exploration}, is a game between a principal and multiple agents.
-It consists of $T$ rounds, where the time horizon $T$ is common knowledge.
+The game consists of $T$ rounds, where $T$ is the time horizon.

 There is a global parameter $\trueState$, called the \emph{(realized) state}.
-It is drawn from a Bayesian prior distribution $\prior$ over a finite state space $\Theta$; it is chosen before the first round, and stays the same throughout the game.
+It is drawn from a Bayesian prior distribution $\prior$ over a finite state space $\Theta$.
+It is chosen before the first round, and stays the same throughout the game.
 The state space $\Theta$ and the prior $\prior$ are common knowledge, but the state itself is not revealed neither to the principal, nor to the agents.
-(Instead, the principal can learn it over time.)
-Elements of $\Theta$ will be called \emph{(feasible) states}, to distinguish them from the realized state $\trueState$.
+(But the principal can learn it over time.)
+Elements of $\Theta$ are called \emph{(feasible) states}, to distinguish them from the realized state $\trueState$.